Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/notify-container-overview.markdown

 To ensure that the client application reconnects automatically to the Space cluster after it is restarted, you may have to change the default configuration.
 Refer to [Proxy Connectivity](../admin/tuning-proxy-connectivity.html) for details.
 {{% /note %}}

-For more information, see [Auto Renew](./session-based-messaging-api.html#disconnections).
+For more information, see [Auto Re-Register Notifications After Space Failure](./session-based-messaging-api.html#auto-re-register-notifications-after-space-failure).

 # Resending Notifications after a Space-Client Disconnection